BOXFoundation/whitepaper/whitepaper.md

 With ContentBox, creators can raise funding truly independently.
 A filmmaker can pre-sell tokens to fans to fund a film, which grant them access to the film once it is made.
 The crowdfunding smart contract can also include advanced features.
 For instance, fans can share a portion of the film revenue per their tokens.
 Or fans can specify funds to be gradually released, contingent on reaching production milestones.
 The same is applicable to other forms of creative endeavors such as music and TV shows.

 ## Cross-platform On-demand Video Player
-Traditionally, a multimedia player is just a decoder for many multimedia formats.
-However, with ContentBox, a new type of player can be developed.
-In addition to playing a video clip on user's device, the new player can also collect BOX tokens in real-time and distribute them among the IP owners, streaming platform and storage providers according to a pre-defined smart contract automatically.
+Usually a media player is just a desktop or mobile software that can decoder many multimedia file formats.
+However, a new type of player can be developed with ContentBox.
+Besides the function to play a video clip on user's device, the new player can allow its users to search on a wide range of digital movies registered on ContentBox platform, although they are possibly hosted on different server farms owned by various partners of ContentBox.
+While streaming, the player can also collect BOX tokens in real-time and distribute them among the IP owners, streaming platform and storage providers according to a pre-defined smart contract automatically.

 The core ability of this new player is to interact with our BOX Chain and BOX Passport.
 Aided by these core components of ContentBox, the player can tap into the vast shared pool of genuine contents and enhance the user experience in video-on-demand greatly.
 Without the infrastructures provided by ContentBox, this new kind of software is unthinkable.